moeinp70/PolimiGeo/README.md

 # Flood Risk Analysis Project

 This project provides a dashboard for analyzing flood risk data in Italy.
 It allows users to view maps of flood risk, generate reports, and visualize data.
 There are two types of users: regular users and admin users.
 Admin users can update the database.

+We use

 ## Features